What You Should Know About Hearing Amplifiers

 The BLJ-109 from Banglijian

-The BLJ-109 from Banglijian is a small but powerful hearing amplifier with incredible battery life.
+The BLJ-109 from Banglijian is a small but powerful hearing amplifier that can be charged quickly to provide an incredible battery life.
 According to the company, this model can be recharged in full in just two hours.
 A full charge can last anywhere from 45 – 60 hours total, ensuring that users will never lose power when they are out and about.

 The BLJ-109 comes with a wide variety of domes and tubes, making it easy for users to find the perfect fit for them.
-The 6 domes can be used for the thick tubes while 10 domes can be used for the thin tubes.
+As many as 6 domes can be used with the thick sound tubes while 10 domes can be used for the slim sound tubes.
 Physical controls on the hearing amplifier itself can be preferable for those who don’t want to figure out a smartphone app.

 Overview of the BLJ-109 from Banglijian